mienaikoe/ziyu/Chapters/3-3-Chapter17.md

 "A password?"

 "Oh yes.
-Every city has them ever since The Great Shanze infiltrated the gates of Yansha."
+Every city has them ever since The Band of Thieves infiltrated the gates of Yansha."

 Melna paused, trying to understand such a ridiculous requirement. _Since when was there a password to enter Rudjan?
-And who is The Great Shanze?
-Why did nobody brief me on it?!_.
+And who is The Band of Thieves?
+Why did nobody brief me on them?!_.
 She thought deeply for a long and awkward moment, pondering what the password could be, when all of a sudden she heard a chuckle coming from Pomri, and then Bavle, and then boisterous laughing from the two.

 Pomri exclaimed, "Oi!
 A password?
-The Great Shanze?
+The Band of Thieves?
 Really, Melna?"

 Bavle joined her, "Are all your fidelants so dull?"